tangshuang/.hello-type/README.md

 **strict/Strict**

 Whether use strict mode, default mode is false.
-If you use strict mode, object properties count should match, array length should match.
-(Not in strict mode.)
+If you use strict mode, object properties count should match, array length should match, even you use `IfExists`.

 ```js
 const MyType = new Type({